jake-w-liu/UTDKernels.jl/docs/src/tutorial/numerical.md

 |\operatorname{erfcx}(z)| \le \max\!\left(1,\;\frac{1}{\sqrt{\pi}\,\operatorname{Re}(z)}\right).
 ```

-No exponentially large or small intermediate values appear, and the result is accurate to machine precision for all ``x``.
+No exponentially large or small intermediate values appear in the implemented formula.
+In the validated operating regimes used by the package tests and examples, the result tracks reference values to near machine precision.

 ```@example numerical
 using UTDKernels